Being German and Jewish in DC: “We were so thrilled to be in a neighborhood that didn’t say ‘No Jews allowed.’”

 You said Lafayette didn’t have a playground, so the grounds around there were just empty?

 JK: They may have had a little playground but I don’t remember much, because they had a “play school.”
 A lot of this was volunteers from the at-home moms.
 If the kids were going to Lafayette, you were involved.
 We didn’t have librarians.
 I know I worked in the library.
 In pre-school, the mothers took turns to assist whatever teacher or recreation department furnished.
 But there weren’t swings; it was nothing like it is now.
-That wing was added later.
+That wing was added in your time, Dick (Teare).
 Everybody was at home, an at-home mom.
-I don’t know of anyone in our neighborhood except Mrs. Leone, who worked at NIH—all of them were at at-home moms.
-We all did things.
+I don’t know of anyone in our neighborhood except Mrs. Leong, who worked at NIH—all of them were at at-home moms.
 We all participated in one way or another.

 Would you say you gave one day a week, or more than that to the school?